 Of course you can always create your sitemap.xml file for Google manually, using an on-line sitemap generator like xml-sitemaps.com.
 Especially for smaller sites with rather static content this is good enough for SEO purposes.
 However, if your site is changing often, or if you also would like to offer an HTML sitemap for your visitors, an extension that does the work for you would be perfect.
 There are a number of Joomla sitemap extensions on the JED.
 The one that used to be the most popular by far was XMap.
 However, this extension has been abandoned by the developer it seems.
-Luckily the extension has been taken over by Joomlashack, under the name OSmap.
+Luckily the extension has been taken over by Joomlashack.
+The extenstion's current name is OSMap.
+In future it will change as Joomlashack has to add "Shack" to the names of its 28 extensions.
 It can perform the same functions as Xmap: create HTML and XML sitemaps.
 Natively it supports the following content:

 - Joomla Content